SmartFarmDAO/AgriDAO/README.md

 This project is built with:

-- Vite
-- TypeScript
-- React
-- shadcn-ui
-- Tailwind CSS
+- Vite, TypeScript, React, shadcn-ui, Tailwind CSS (web)
+- FastAPI, SQLModel, SQLite (backend)
+- Docker Compose (dev orchestration)

 ## How can I deploy this project?